Hazardous chemicals, activities or devices

 3. Student researchers must acquire and use regulated substances in accordance with all local, state, U.S. federal and country laws.
 For further information or classification for these laws and regulations, contact the appropriate regulatory agencies.

 4. For all chemicals, devices or activities requiring a federal and/or state permit, the student/supervisor must obtain the permit prior to the onset of experimentation.
 A copy of the permit must be available for review by adults supervising the project and the local, affiliated, and ISEF SRCs in their review prior to competition.
+All transportation and acquisition of materials must comply with all Federal and State laws and regulations.

 6. The following forms are required: